 Inhalation of vapours may cause drowsiness and dizziness.
-T This may be accompanied by sleepiness, reduced alertness, loss of reflexes, lack of co-ordination, and vertigo.
+This may be accompanied by sleepiness, reduced alertness, loss of reflexes, lack of

 There is some evidence to suggest that the material can cause respiratory irritation in some persons.
 The body's response to such irritation can cause further lung damage.